Vizsla Puppy Guide

 Bringing home a Vizsla puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 44-60 lbs and lifespan of 12-14 yrs, the Vizsla requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 44-60 lbs and lifespan of 12-14 yrs, the Vizsla has specific care needs shaped by its genetics and build.
 Whether you are researching the Vizsla for the first time or deepening your knowledge as a current owner, the breed's sporting lineage is the foundation for understanding their needs.

 Breed-Specific Health Profile: Research identifies hip dysplasia, epilepsy, cancer as conditions with higher prevalence in Vizslas.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Vizsla's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Vizsla.

 Feeding Schedule

 Whether you are researching the Vizsla for the first time or deepening your knowledge as a current owner, the breed's sporting lineage is the foundation for understanding their needs.
-Vizslas with high energy levels need consistent outlets for their drive and enthusiasm.
+Vizsla need their drive channeled consistently rather than sporadically; a reliable schedule of physical and mental work produces a calmer animal and a calmer household.

 Vaccination Timeline